peterruiter/d365-conversation-diagnostics/docs/post-import-setup.md

 > **Parameter types are immutable.** If the APIs exist but the dashboards fail, the parameters may have been created with the wrong type.
 Recreate them with `-Force`.

-## 6. Add the settings page
+## 6. Add the settings page — check first

-The web resource ships as a loose file in the repo, not inside the solution.
-Add it once, then step 13 captures it permanently.
+**Shipped in the solution.** Look for a web resource named `pwr_settings` in the solution.
+If it is there, skip to step 7.

+Missing?
+Add it manually:

 1. Maker portal → Solutions → your solution → **New → More → Web resource**.
-2. Display name: `Conversation Diagnostics Settings`.
-Name: `pwr_settings.html`.
+2. Name: `pwr_settings`.
 Type: **HTML**.
 3. Upload `src/webresources/pwr_settings.html`.
 4. Save, then **Publish**.

+> The web resource is named `pwr_settings` without a file extension. `build.ps1` reads the target filename out of the captured `.data.xml`, so edits to `src/webresources/pwr_settings.html` reach the packed copy on the next build.

 ## 7. Configure and test the connection